 The novel Covid-19 coronavirus continues to dominate headlines.
-With a staggering death toll (see latest numbers here), it’s no wonder the disease has business leaders, policy makers and public health officials on edge.
+With a staggering death toll (see latest numbers here), it’s no wonder the disease has business leaders, policy makers and public health officials on edge and seeking out cleaning tips for healthy schools.
 While novel Covid-19 may yet morph into a global disrupter, there’s a bigger threat to growing right here at home.

 The 2019-2020 flu season is one of the worst on record.
 The Center for Disease Control estimates that there’s been at least 29 million flu illnesses, 280,000 hospitalizations and 16,000 deaths from flu.

 And flu season isn’t over yet!

 Follow these tips to prevent the spread of germs in school and keep your students, teachers and staff safe and healthy.

 Flu closed schools in at least 12 states during the 2018-2019 season.
 This year’s numbers look to be on par, with closures already effecting large swaths of Arkansas, Alabama, Ohio and Tennessee.

 The CDC doesn’t recommend closing schools for safety during a flu outbreak, but low attendance numbers coupled with fear may force local administrators’ hands.